 What Is Alopecia?

-You may already know that hair goes through phases: anagen (growth), catagen (transition), telogen (rest) and exogen (shedding).
+You may already know that hair goes through phases: anagen (growth), catagen (transition), telogen (rest) and exogen (hair shedding).
 When hair is in the exogen or shedding phase, it’s normal for you to lose several hairs (up to 100) per day.
 It’s also expected for those hairs to be replaced by new hairs within the same follicle.
-When you’re only experiencing hair loss with no new hair growing in its place, it's considered hair loss, or a form of alopecia.
+When you’re only experiencing hair loss with no new hair growing in its place, it's considered hair loss, or alopecia.

 While different types of alopecia have different causes, as per the Mayo Clinic, there are some common signs and symptoms of hair loss that you can look out for.

 Hair loss can be related to several factors, including medications, certain autoimmune conditions, heredity and even hairstyle choices.
-Dermatologists and hair specialists have been studying forms of alopecia for years to identify their causes—some causes are still unknown.
-Here are some common types of alopecia you should know, their causes, and possible treatment options.
+Dermatologists and hair specialists have been studying forms of alopecia for years to identify their causes.
+While some causes are still unknown, here are some common types of alopecia you should know, their causes, and possible treatment options.